DW0RKiN/M4_FORTH/Compression/README.md

                      ?a?b?c?d?e?f?g?h? = ? a ? b ? c ? d ? e ? f ? g ? h ? ->     1:abcdefgh

-Reading from the bit stream is always 2 bits apart, so even.
-This makes it possible to solve the test whether the buffer in `A` is empty only in odd reading.
+Reading from the bit stream is always 2 bits apart, so `even`.
+This makes it possible to solve the test whether the buffer in `A` is empty only in `odd` reading.

 A stop bit with a value of 1 is loaded into the accumulator, indicating the end of the data in the buffer.

 Each read means moving a bit from `A` to the carry register.

-In the case of an odd reading, before using the carry, it is checked whether the accumulator is empty.
+In the case of an `odd` reading, before using the carry, it is checked whether the accumulator is empty.
 If there is, then there is no data in the carry, but a bit stop.
 So, a new byte is read into the accumulator and a new bit is read rotation "rla"  or "adc A,A" load a new bit and at the same time set the stop bit.